-In the world today we are faced with many choices.
-We are all built with the instinct for fight or flight when faced with confrontation.
+We're faced with many choices in the world today.
+We're all built with the instinct for fight or flight when faced with confrontation.

-A bully can gain courage if you do not have to meet in person.
+A bully can gain courage if you don't have to meet in person.
 Cyberbullying is becoming more and more rampant as people push the "send button" before really thinking through the ramifications of their acts.

-My initial reaction was to fight back.
-I knew I had three options in my reaction to his note.
-I chose to be assertive and apologized for the error, explaining to him that it was unintentional.
+My initial reaction was to fight back, but I chose to be assertive and apologized for the error, explaining to him that it was unintentional.

-After some contemplation I decided to take more assertive actions, I removed him as a friend on my Facebook account.
+After some contemplation, I decided to take more assertive actions and removed him as a friend on my Facebook account.

 By taking this action I defined that I have boundaries and would rather work with people who are pleasant to work with.
-The heart of assertative behavior is confidence.
+The heart of assertive behavior is confidence.

-I have found that when we set our boundaries, and make clear what we need, and what we find acceptable, then people are usually more willing to give it to us.
+I've found that when we set our boundaries and make clear what we need and what we find acceptable, then people are usually more willing to give it to us.

 One of the ways you can become a more assertive person is by taking responsibility for our own choices and actions.

 The four major components of being an assertive person are: